Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

-The distributions obtained for $\mathcal{M}$ and $z$ for Case 1 and Case 2 are shown in left and right panels of Figure \ref{plots_z_chm} respectively.
+The distributions obtained for $\mathcal{M}$ and $z$ for case 1 and case 2 are shown in left and right panels of Fig. \ref{plots_z_chm} respectively.
 Figures \ref{fig:case1_zchm} and \ref{fig:case2_zchm} are the joint probabilities for $\mathcal{M}$ and $z$ obtained using equation (\ref{chirpzjointprob_long}).
-The Figures \ref{fig:case1_z} and \ref{fig:case2_z} show the marginalised probability distribution recovered for the redshift $z$.
-The 90\% error about the median of the recovered redshift decreases from 0.31 for Case 1 to 0.02 for Case 2.
-Figures \ref{fig:case1_chm} and \ref{fig:case2_chm} show the marginalised probability distribution for $\mathcal{M}$ for which the error about the median reduces from $0.30 M_{\odot}$ to $0.06 M_{\odot}$.
-Figure \ref{fig:plots_dl_q_M} shows the corresponding distributions of luminosity distance $D_L$ and mass ratio $q$ and total mass $M$ for Case 1 and Case 2.
-The values of the error spread for all the parameters are mentioned in Table \ref{tab:errordetail_long}.
+The Figures \ref{fig:case1_z} and \ref{fig:case2_z} show the marginalized probability distribution recovered for the redshift $z$.
+The 90\% error about the median of the recovered redshift decreases from 0.36 for case 1 to 0.04 for case 2.
+Figures \ref{fig:case1_chm} and \ref{fig:case2_chm} show the marginalized probability distribution for $\mathcal{M}$ for which the error about the median reduces from $0.35 M_{\odot}$ to $0.13 M_{\odot}$.
+Figure \ref{fig:plots_dl_q_M} shows the corresponding distributions of luminosity distance $D_L$ and mass ratio $q$ and total mass $M$ for case 1 and case 2.
+The values of the error estimates for all the parameters are mentioned in Table \ref{tab:errordetail_long}.